broadinstitute/cromwell/docs/Configuring.md

 **Insert Batch Size**

 Cromwell queues up and then inserts batches of records into the database for increased performance.
-You can adjust the number of database rows batch inserted by cromwell as follows:
+You can adjust the number of database rows batch inserted by Cromwell as follows:

 ```hocon
 database {